awsdocs/aws-cost-management-user-guide/doc_source/settingup-ad.md

 ## Enabling Cost Explorer<a name="enable-ce-ad"></a>

-Anomaly detection is a feature within Cost Explorer\.
-To access anomaly detection, enable Cost Explorer\.
+AWS Cost Anomaly Detection is a feature within Cost Explorer\.
+To access AWS Cost Anomaly Detection, enable Cost Explorer\.
 For information about how to enable Cost Explorer using the console, see [Enabling Cost Explorer](ce-enable.md)\.

 ## Controlling access using IAM<a name="access-iam-ad"></a>